atmos-sphere/atmos/research-report/report.md

 so, gradually improve mental health amongst users and bring about more positive emotions stemming from being able to communicate with friends and family.

+## Hypothesis

+It is hypothesized that using Atmosphere would cause improvements in the feelings of loneliness experienced in isolated situations.
+It is believed that the music and background animations would have a calming effect on the users, and the online chat would provide an avenue for users to socially interact in a relaxed environment reducing their feelings of social isolation by elevating their mood.

 ## Biggest Risks

 ### Risk 1: Copyright Strikes